 Q: Is it safe to take L-theanine for anxiety?

 A: The data concerning L-theanine and anxiety is not very robust.
-L-theanine is an amino acid found in green tea (Camellia sinensis).
-Some published data have suggested that if taken in doses of 200 to 400 mg daily for up to 8 weeks, anxiety reduction and stress reduction effects were observed.
+The amino acid L-theanine is present in the best green tea (Camellia sinensis) Some published data have suggested that if taken in doses of 200 to 400 mg daily for up to 8 weeks, anxiety reduction and stress reduction effects were observed.
 However, more studies are necessary to confirm this association.
 It is available in 200 mg capsules.
 Take one daily if desired.

 Q: Is Magnesium good for anxiety?